 PACE (Programs of All-inclusive Care for the Elderly) is a federal program designed to keep elders living in their homes, connected with their communities.
 The PACE center combines the services of an adult day health center, primary care office, and rehabilitation facility into a single location.
 Services include but are not limited to primary care, rehabilitation, prescription medication, meals/nutritional counseling, respite services, caregiver training, home health and transportation.
 Utilizing an inter-disciplinary team (IDT) comprised of physicians, registered nurses, nurse practitioners, therapists, social service workers, dieticians, and transportation specialists, the total needs of the elder can be addressed.
 This provides an all-inclusive and comprehensive continuum of care designed to maintain and ideally to improve the quality of life for our elderly.
-All services are provided through Medicare and Medicaid.
-Inpatient services (temporary nursing home and hospital) and dental services are provided through partnerships with other providers.
+CEC has a three-way agreement with Medicare and Medicaid for services to be provided and paid.
+Services that are not performed within the clinic will be provided by contracted providers.

 Do I have to be a citizen of the Cherokee Nation to participate?

 No. Participation is open to all who qualify for the PACE program.

 Are prescription drugs covered?

 Yes.
 All prescription and non-prescription drugs deemed necessary by the PACE interdisciplinary care team are paid for by the PACE program.